Are you facing a tough time, feeling stuck and struggling with confused and difficult emotions?

 I am a fully qualified UKCP accredited and BACP registered psychotherapist trained in adult psychotherapy and counselling.
 I work with adults across all age groups, backgrounds and levels of distress, offering short and long-term therapy at my private practices and also online.

-Besides private practice, I work as an honorary psychotherapist at the South London and Maudsley NHS Foundation Trust (SLaM) - one of the UK's leading providers of mental health services, where I work on one-year contracts with patients suffering from childhood and adult trauma.
-I also conduct short-term psychotherapy in a residential drug and alcohol substance abuse rehabilitation centre.
+Besides private practice, I have experience as an honorary psychotherapist working at the South London and Maudsley NHS Foundation Trust (SLaM) - one of the UK's leading providers of mental health services, where I have worked with highly traumatised patients on one-year contracts.
+I have also conducted short term psychotherapy with recovering addicts in a residential drug and alcohol substance abuse rehabilitation centre.

 PGCIP Psychotherapy and Counselling - Regent's University, London.